mcfrith/last-rna/last-long-reads.md

 The recipe is:

-    parallel-fasta "lastal -p myseq.par -d90 -m50 -D10 mydb | last-split -m1 -d2 -g mydb" < myseq.fa > myseq.maf
+    parallel-fasta "lastal -p myseq.par -d90 -m20 -D10 mydb | last-split -m1 -d2 -g mydb" < myseq.fa > myseq.maf

 * This will run one parallel job per CPU core.
 To specify (say) 8 parallel jobs, put `-j8` after `parallel-fasta`.

-* `-d2` indicates that the RNA reads are from unknown/mixed RNA strands.
-This makes it check splice signals (such as `gt`-`ag`) in both orientations.
+* `-d2` indicates that the reads are a mixture of RNA forward and reverse strands.
+This makes it check splice signals (such as `gt`-`ag`) in both orientations.  **If your reads are all of RNA forward strands, omit `-d2`.**

-* `-d90 -m50` makes it more slow and sensitive, perhaps excessively so.
-In my tests with R9.4 2d sequences, replacing `-m50` with `-m20` made it much faster while changing less than 1% of the alignments.
-Replacing it with `-m10` (the default) made it much faster still while changing less than 2% of the alignments.
+* `-d90 -m20` makes it more accurate but slow.

+    - For even higher accuracy (but slowness), I would use `-m50` instead of `-m20`.
+In my tests with R9.4 2d sequences, this changed less than 1% of the alignments.

+    - For higher speed (but lower accuracy), omit `-m20`.
+In my tests, this changed less than 2% of the alignments compared to `-m50`.

 ## Alignment format conversion & visualization